-Preparing this requires lots of patience and time, so make sure you have an abundance of these two on the day you’re making khoya 🙂 Khoya stays good in the refrigerator for upto a month, so you can make a large batch and just refrigerate it.
+Preparing Sindhi Khoya requires lots of patience and time, so make sure you have an abundance of these two on the day you’re making it.
+Sindhi khoya stays good in the refrigerator for up to a month, so you can make a large batch and just refrigerate it.
 To serve, just add 1-2 tbsp milk to the serving and heat on a stove.

-The important thing to remember, this khoya recipe requires to be cooked on a low flame to get the perfect taste and consistency.
+The important thing to remember is that this Sindhi khoya recipe must be cooked on a low flame to get the perfect taste and consistency.
 You can reduce or increase the proportion of nuts as you like.
-This is very calorie dense, so a little goes a long way.
+This is very calorie dense food, so a little goes a long way.
 It’s rich in healthy fats, but be sure to control your portion size.

 - Milk 2.5 litres